domarin6/yard-sale/README.md

 # yard-sale
-Practical course of fronten developper of platzi.
+Practical course of frontend developper of platzi.